dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 In a way, America has been cursed by a legacy of centuries-old genocide and slavery.
-But in wierd a way, we are blessed by a population composed of many ethnicities in the 21st century world.
+But in wierd a way, we are blessed by a population representing a patchwork of ethnicities in the 21st century world.
 Here we are in the most powerful country and we will be forced to resolve these differences.
 We have to.
 Think about what it'd be like to live in a world where the handful of most powerful nations did